-Let’s return to the realm of Italian-made moka pots with another titan of the industry.
+Let’s return to the realm of made-in-Italy moka pots with another titan of the industry.
 De’Longhi has been making moka pots for decades, too, although the Alicia EMK6 eschews the stovetop element in favor of its own heating element.
 Simply plug it in and enjoy.
 This makes it a great choice for use at the office or other places where you might want strong coffee but don’t have a stove handy.

 This moka pot incorporates a glass viewing component, so you can sit back and watch while it makes between three and six cups in a few minutes.

-Although this unit is a bit pricier, it is a worthy Italian rival to Bialetti and an excellent entry here.
+Although this unit is a bit pricier, it is a worthy rival to Bialetti and an excellent entry here.

 - Nice blend of classic and modern design features